 6. Jacqueline Cochran

 Sometimes called the “Speed Queen,” Jacqueline Cochran had more speed, distance, or altitude records at the time of her death than any other pilot in aviation history.
 She was the first female pilot to break the sound barrier in 1953, but her achievements had begun even earlier.
-Having only learned to fly in the early 1930s (and having done so in three weeks), she won the transcontinental Bendix race before the outbreak of World War II.
+Having only learned to fly in the early 1930s (and have done so in three weeks), she won the transcontinental Bendix race before the outbreak of World War II.